-At one time, the majority of what we did was fully ablative carbon dioxide resurfacing procedures under general anesthetic.
+At one time, the majority of what we did was fully ablative carbon dioxide resurfacing procedures under general anesthetic or iv sedation.

-Most doctors only have experience with less aggressive laser modalities and very few have the ability to do resurfacing procedures under general anesthetic but with our dermatologist, Dr. Nakatsui, you can rest assured that you are in some of the most capable and experienced hands.
+Most doctors only have experience with less aggressive laser modalities and very few have the ability to do resurfacing procedures under iv sedation or general anesthetic but with our dermatologist, Dr. Nakatsui, you can rest assured that you are in some of the most capable and experienced hands.